-(a) Bachelor's Degree: A bachelor's degree from an accredited college or university.

-(b) GPA, GRE, and TOEFL: A minimum grade point average (GPA) of 3.0 (out of 4) during the last two years of undergraduate education.
-International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
-A total score of 80 on the iBT TOEFL or 6.5 overall on the IELTS is required.
+- (a) Bachelor's Degree: A bachelor's degree from an accredited college or university. - (b) GPA, GRE, and TOEFL: A minimum grade point average (GPA) of 3.0 (out of 4) during the last two years of undergraduate education.
+The GRE is required but no strict minimum score is imposed.
+International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL), for the International English Language Testing System (IELTS), or Duolingo.
+A total score of 80 on the iBT TOEFL, 6.5 overall on the IELTS, or 110 on Duolingo is required.